-In many applications SP-32 pilots are mounted on the main burner using the mounting tube (see p.3).
+In many applications SP-48 pilots are mounted on the main burner using the mounting tube (see p.
+3).

-The source of ignition is an electrical high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter of 16 mm and coaxial electrode arrangement.
+The source of ignition is an electric high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter of 16 mm and coaxial electrode arrangement - see Fig. 3.

-The ignition rod is mounted in the gas head and goes through air tube to the mounting bracket of the orifice-stabilizer assembly.
-The rod tip end should be placed as on drawing Fig. 1 (depending on the kind of ignition device), to provide a successful ignition of air-gas mixture.
+The ignition rod is mounted in the gas head and goes through air tube to the orifice-stabilizer assembly.
+The rod tip end should be placed as on drawing Fig. 1, to provide a successful ignition of air-gas mixture.

-Gas pilot SP-32-FD can be supplied together with electrical ignition device selected depending on the application.
+Gas pilot SP-48 can be supplied together with electric ignition device selected depending on the application.
 Ignition device is not in gas pilot scope of supply and should be ordered separately.

-SP-32-FD pilot principle of use: gas is supplied through the inlet 1/2"BSP to the gas head and to the gas tube and orifice-stabilizer assembly.
-Gas exits the main nozzle to the primary combustion zone.
-At the same time a small amount of gas leaves through the bleed orifice before the stabilizer plate, passing into the zone where it mixes with air to form a combustible mixture.
+SP-48-FD pilot principle of use: gas is supplied through the inlet 1/2"BSP to the gas head and to the gas tube and further to the orifice-stabilizer assembly.
+A small amount of gas leaves through the bleed orifice mounted in the gas divider, into the zone before the swirler-stabilizer plate, where it mixes with air to form a combustible mixture.
+It is ignited in that zone by a spark or an electric arc generated at the tip of the electrical igniter rod.
+This pilot flame stabilizes at swirler-stabilizer plate.
+Further it ignites the main stream of gas which exits the main nozzle at the outlet of the air tube.
+The main flame then stabilizes in the primary combustion zone at the outlet of the air tube.
+The swirler-stabilizer plate and holes in air tube provide an adequate shape and stability of the flame.

 The orifice-stabilizer assembly is optimized for Natural gas or Propane gas/LPG.
-In case of other Fuel gas type or other capacity needed, contact Fireye as this may need the pilot construction changes - see p.
+In case of other Fuel gas type or other capacity needed contact Fireye as this may need the pilot construction changes - see p.
 11 for Special Pilots.

-Ignition is initiated by a spark or an electric arc generated at the tip of the electrical igniter rod in zone before stabilizer.
-The pilot flame stabilizes at stabilizer plate while main flame stabilizes in the primary combustion zone, at the outlet of the air tube.
-Thanks to this principle of design, the pilot combustion zone is protected, the main combustion zone is outside the pilot, and hence the air tube does not overheat and there is no need for retraction of the ignition device rod.
+Thanks to this principle of design, the pilot combustion zone is protected, the main combustion zone is outside the pilot, hence the air tube does not overheat and there is no need for retraction of the ignition device rod.